The Ethical Supermarkets In The UK To Know

 Grocery shopping in the UK is dominated by what is known as the ‘big six’ supermarkets – Tesco, Asda, Sainsbury’s, Aldi, Lidl and Morrisons.
 But just how ethical are the supermarkets we rely on?

 You don’t have to look very far to find that the short answer is not very.
 In October 2023, a petition was launched demanding fairer treatment for farmers from these big six supermarkets.
-Farmers claim that the supermarkets are not buying what they agreed to buy, paying what they agreed to pay, and/or not paying on time, which is crippling the agricultural sector.
+Farmers claimed that the supermarkets were not buying what they agreed to buy, not paying what they agreed to pay, and/or not paying on time, which was crippling the agricultural sector.

 Over the last couple of years, supermarkets have also been criticised for not doing enough to cut their plastic use or their food waste.
 Campaigners have also uncovered human rights abuses in supermarket supply chains, as well as animal welfare abuse.
 Finding an ethical supermarket feels as fruitful as trying to find gold at the end of a rainbow.